gabrielterceiro/commitmessagegenerator/README.md

 commitgen -cf
 ```

+This opens an interactive configuration menu where you can:

+1. Set or update your Gemini API key
+2. Change the AI model
+3. Configure file staging behavior

+Each option can be configured independently, and you can exit at any time without saving changes.

 ## Run this and type you API key to the terminal so the package creates the .env file and automatically adds it to the .gitignore

 Or do it manually: